 The individual can give the third party consent to apply for disability assistance even if they do not know they have been diagnosed with a terminal illness.
 This could be because it would be harmful to them if they were told how serious their condition is.

-In this case a third party would be anyone acting in the best interests of the individual for example, relative, friend, health and social care professional.
+In this case a third party, such as a relative, friend or health and social care professional, would be anyone acting in the best interests of the individual.

 No, the person completing the form is certifying whether a person is terminally ill according to the Scottish definition and in line with the Chief Medical Officer’s guidance.
 Clinicians can only make clinical decisions.
 Social Security Scotland will need to check other eligibility criteria such as residency and age before making a decision to award disability assistance.